PennLINC/qsiprep/docs/preprocessing.rst

      :ref:`conforming <conformation>` all found T1w or T2w images to LPS+ orientation and a common voxel size.
   2. If there are multiple images of the preferred anatomical contrast, they will be bias corrected using N4 and aligned to one another.
-If ``--longitudinal`` is specified they will be unbiasedly registered to each other using ANTs.
+If ``--subject-anatomical-reference unbiased`` is specified they will be unbiasedly registered to each other using ANTs.
      Otherwise all the images are registered to the first image (see `Longitudinal T1w processing`_).